-METER’s KD2-Pro measures the thermal resistivity of materials.
-These measurements are fast and accurate, but there is a limit to the number of samples that can be tested.
-In addition, the sampling and testing procedure itself may affect the reading obtained.
-The purpose of this note is to give insight into the factors that affect thermal resistivity of porous materials so that the measurements made with the KD2 can be as useful, representative, and as accurate as possible.
-It will also provide information on typical values of resistivity for these materials.
+METER’s TEMPOS measures the thermal resistivity of materials.
+These measurements are fast, and accurate when interpreted correctly.
+The purpose of this note is to describe factors that affect thermal resistivity of porous materials and to provide typical resistivity values, so that the measurements made with the TEMPOS can be as useful, representative, and accurate as possible.

 In general, the thermal resistivity of a mixture is strongly influenced by the component with the highest resistivity.
 Dry quartz sand and dry loam soil have about the same resistivity, even though the resistivity of the minerals differs by a factor of 3 (Figure 1 and Table 1).
 As the limiting resistivity becomes larger, differences in the resistivities of the other components have a larger effect.
 For example, dry quartz and loam differ in resistivity by about 10%, while water-saturated quartz sand has about half the resistivity of saturated loam (Figure 1).